 8 Best Fitness and Activity Trackers in 2015

 The best fitness trackers and best activity trackers are great tools if you want to lose a few pounds.
-Each one has its own strengths and weaknesses, while a few go beyond basic features and let you track cycling, swimming and more.
+Each one has its own strengths and weaknesses, while a few go beyond basic features and let you monitor cycling, swimming and more.

 Wearable technology isn’t just about overhyped smartwatches and futuristic headwear, like the Apple Watch and Oculus Rift.
 Interest in health-related tech has exploded over recent years thanks to companies like Nike, Fitbit and Withings.

 Devices are getting more and more advanced too, and are fast establishing themselves as essential components of an effective fitness regime.
 If you're sold on the idea of a tracker and don't know which one to get, we've been slapping on the best fitness trackers in recent months and these are the best we’ve tested.